xxfoundation/elixxir-docs/end_to_end.md

 }
 ```

-The client also computes a message fingerprint, which is used as a salt value
+The client also computes a message fingerprint, which is used as a nonce value
 for encryption:

 ```